 And adventurous souls, who love to cover a lot of miles and ascend steep terrain, can invest in more expensive backcountry skis with skins that attach to the skis to make it easier to climb hills.
 But, don’t venture out into the backcountry without learning how to stay safe.
 Colorado nearly always has the grim distinction of posting the highest number of avalanche deaths in the U.S. each year.
 You should only head into the backcountry with proper avalanche training and safety gear.
 Learn more from the Colorado Avalanche Information Center.

 Many kids think cross-country skiing is boring because it’s so quiet and you have to work harder than you do on downhill skis.
 But, for adults coping with busy lives, cross-country skiing provides a dose of meditative calm.
 And parents with babies can rent sleds and tow little ones wrapped in blankets behind them.
-The infants snooze and the parents enjoy a little adventure.
+Front packs and backpacks (for older babies) work well too.
+Infants and toddlers can snooze or feel the fresh air while parents enjoy a little adventure.
 Everyone is happy.

 Give cross-country skiing a try at these excellent starter spots:

 Aspen Snowmass Nordic Trail System: When you think of Aspen, you no doubt picture Hollywood stars dining in chichi restaurants and shopping at designer boutiques.
-The concept of “free” opportunities in Aspen hardly come to mind.
-But, Aspen and surrounding communities in the Roaring Fork River Valley proudly boast one of the largest free trail systems for cross-country and skate skiing in the U.S., thanks to funding from the Pitkin County Open Space and Trails Program.
+The concept of “free” opportunities in Aspen hardly comes to mind.
+But Aspen and surrounding communities in the Roaring Fork River Valley proudly boast one of the largest free trail systems for cross-country and skate skiing in the U.S., thanks to funding from the Pitkin County Open Space and Trails Program.
 The network of nearly 55 miles of trails runs from Aspen and Snowmass Village to nearby Basalt.
-Dogs are allowed on some trails and rentals are available at two locations, the Aspen Cross Country Center and the Snowmass Cross Country Center.
+Dogs are allowed on some trails, and rentals are available at two locations: the Aspen Cross Country Center and the Snowmass Cross Country Center.
 Enjoy!

 Eldora Nordic Center: Located 21 miles west of Boulder in Nederland, the Eldora Nordic Center is a great place for both beginners and more advanced skiers.
 Both cross-country skiers and skate skiers will love the spectacular views of the Indian Peaks to the west.
 Eldora offers nearly 25 miles of trails along with rentals, lessons and clinics.
 The center is open from 9 a.m. to 4 p.m. daily during ski season.
 For information, call 303-440-8700.
 Located at 2861 Eldora Ski Road in Nederland.

-Gold Run Nordic Center in Breckenridge: The town of Breckenridge is one of Colorado’s highest elevation ski towns at about 9,600 feet above sea level.
+Breckenridge’s Nordic Center: The town of Breckenridge is one of Colorado’s highest-elevation ski towns at about 9,600 feet above sea level.
 So, you can get your heart pounding quickly at the town’s Nordic center, which boasts more than 18 miles of groomed classic and skating skiing trails.
-The center also offers trails for fat bikes and snow shoes along with sleigh rides, lessons and rentals.
-Bonus: for just $6, you can also get soup for lunch.
+The center also offers trails for fat bikes and snowshoes, along with sleigh rides, lessons and rentals.
+Bonus: for under $10, you can get soup for lunch.
 Open daily throughout the winter from 9 a.m. to 4 p.m.
-Call 970-547-7889 for more information.
-Location: 200 Clubhouse Drive in Breckenridge.
+Call 970-453-6855 for more information.
+Location: 9 Grandview Drive in Breckenridge.